danbev/learning-v8/README.md

     // Perform a stack-check before the body. builder()->StackCheck(info()->literal()->start_position());

-So that call we output a stackcheck instruction, like in the example above:
+So that call will output a stackcheck instruction, like in the example above:

     14 E> 0x2eef8d9b103e @    0 : 7f                StackCheck